mpds-io/mpds-distinct-phases/README.md

 The `spg` is the space group number.
 The `pearson` is the Pearson symbol (note its numeric part which is a number of atoms in the standard crystalline unit cell).
 The `entries` is the number of the entries at the MPDS platform at the year of the release.
 Note these are only the `peer-reviewed` class of entries, not the `machine learning` or `ab initio calculations`.
 In the MPDS API the `peer-reviewed` class is referenced by `dtype` parameter equal to `1` (or `MPDSDataTypes.PEER_REVIEWED`).
 In the MPDS GUI this is given by the search keyword `peer-reviewed`.
-The `articles` is the number of peer-reviewed literature sources containing the particular distinct phase processed by the Pauling File team at the year of the release.
+The `articles` is the number of peer-reviewed literature sources containing the particular distinct phase processed by the Pauling File team to the year of the release.

 ## License